HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 DEFINE_PRIM(set_handler,1);
 ```

-Since the function is a `value`, it's needs to be store in a place that can be accessed by the Neko garbage collector.
+Since the function is a `value`, it needs to be store in a place that can be accessed by the Neko garbage collector.
 This is why we allocate a `function_storage` with the `alloc_root` Neko FFI function.
 The `alloc_root` parameter is the number of values that can be stored in the allocated pointer.

 Once the callback is set, we can call it from the C code by using the following code :